ShuntaroOkuma/inject-web3/README.md

 ## Purpose

-Enables quick and easy introduction of NFTs into existing services
+Enables quick and easy introduction of NFTs into existing services just to use API

 ## Overview